The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-For those who study the history of quantum mechanics, the question arises, whether Heisenberg or Bohr actually aimed for a rationalization after all.
 Weizs\"acker recalled an interesting conversation (see page 184 in Ref.~\cite{Weizsaecker}): \begin{quotation} With him [Heisenberg] I existed in a state of tension such as can only arise when one is very close to another person.
-In Berlin in April 1927, in a taxi, he told me of the uncertainty principle saying, "I think I have refuted the law of causality"; in that moment I decided to study physics to understand this." \end{quotation} This quote refers to the celebrated ``uncertainty paper'' and testifies Heisenberg's enormous ambitions but raises some doubts concerning the strength of his scientific sobriety that might have prevented him from drawing quick conclusions.
+In Berlin in April 1927, in a taxi, he told me of the uncertainty principle saying, "I think I have refuted the law of causality"; in that moment I decided to study physics to understand this." \end{quotation} This quote refers to the celebrated ``uncertainty paper'' and testifies Heisenberg's enormous ambitions but also raises doubts concerning the strength of his scientific sobriety that might have prevented him from drawing quickly bold conclusions.
 These doubts are also due to what MacKinnon reported~\cite{MacKinnon}: \begin{quotation} When Bohr returned from Norway he read the [draft of the uncertainty] paper and thought that it should be treated the way initial drafts of his own papers were.
 It should serve as a basis for discussion and be written and rewritten until every detail was correct.
 Heisenberg ignored all such suggestions and sent the hastily written paper, with all its imperfections, to the Zeitschrift f\"ur Physik.
 The indeterminacy principle decisively undercut Schr\"odinger's wave picture, which in princi- ple assumed precise specifications of both position and momentum.
-Heisenberg wanted his paper published as soon as possible. \end{quotation}
+Heisenberg wanted his paper published as soon as possible. \end{quotation} Heisenberg himself described his motivation to demolish Schr\"odinger's competing interpretation quite frankly~\cite{PAB}: \bquo Now Schr\"odinger's interpretation -- and this was the great novelty -- simply denied the existience of these discontinuities. [...]
+This hypotheses seemed to me too good to be true, and I mustered what arguments I could to show that discontinuities were a fact of life, however inconvenient. \equo This quote contains a central point that requires critical review: We are not aware of any physical method which would allow to verify true discontinuities as a ``fact of life''.
+As we shall argue in part two, true discontinuities have the intrinsic property that they can neither be verified nor falsified by experiment.
+It is therefore questionable whether it is a legitimate scientific hypothesis, after all.